Teacher Education MAT Program

 2. Submit your FAFSA by February 1, 2016.
 Some scholarships are need-based.
 The FAFSA information is used to determine eligibility.

 Lewis & Clark offers a variety of scholarships for prospective teachers.
 Scholarships amounts, based on endowment earnings and other external influences, generally range from $500 to $6,000.
 The graduate school does not offer any full cost scholarships.
-The list below includes scholarships awarded for the 2015-2016 academic year.
+The list below includes scholarships for the 2016-2017 academic year.
 This list is subject to change.

 Mary V. and Broughton H. Bishop Teacher Education Scholarship